-Stretching we would bring in fairly early but completely pain free.
-So probably at the end of the first week I would start to stretch the hamstring muscle to get a little bit of elasticity into the muscle.
+Stretching we would bring in fairly early but completely pain-free.
+So probably at the end of the first week, I would start to stretch the hamstring muscle to get a little bit of elasticity into the muscle.
 Scar tissue forms within 2 or 3 days so you have to try and get a little bit of elasticity into the scar and to the muscle so it doesn't contract.

-In terms of hamstring strengthening exercises I tend to focus more on what I call load.
+In terms of hamstring strengthening exercises, I tend to focus more on what I call load.
 Reason being I think if you have a grade 1 injury so a very mild hamstring strain what I am looking to do is slowly put more and more load through that muscle and through the scar.
-So all all you are trying to do is get some tensile strength going through that scar so it becomes stronger and stronger so eventually it can withstand the load when you are doing normal sporting activities.
+So all you are trying to do is get some tensile strength going through that scar so it becomes stronger and stronger so eventually, it can withstand the load when you are doing normal sporting activities.

 I would start doing isometric strengthening to start with.
 I would still follow the pattern of isometric, isotonic then isokinetic then get into eccentric strengthening exercises.
 I also use eccentric exercises earlier but at a much more gentle lower level.
 All the time I am thinking about getting a better quality scar.
 I am not really thinking about strengthening the muscle.
 I am thinking of getting the tensile strength within the scar.

-We would start off doing a little bit of strengthening early on, probably 5 or 6 days following injury.
-This is the very early stages and everything must be pain free.
+We would start off by doing a little bit of strengthening early on, probably 5 or 6 days following injury.
+This is the very early stages and everything must be pain-free.
 Although eccentrics usually comes in at the end I would include a little bit early on for example manual eccentrics where the therapist provides the resistance with the athlete lying on their front resisting the hamstring down from flexion to extension.
 This is done though at a very low level.

 Sports massage can help in treating hamstring strains.
 It helps to lengthen the muscles if they need to be lengthened out.
-In some cases this is not necessary.
+In some cases, this is not necessary.
 Sports massage can rectify compromises or dysfunction by flushing out the tissue, lengthening it, making it softer to prevent tears.

 The hamstring is an area which tends to need regular maintenance.
 When the injury is in an acute state, RICE is applied and either immobilisation or active rest.
 Sports massage isn't usually applied until there is no pain on touching the area.
 At this point, the massage therapist can go in and flush out waste products, address any adhesions in the muscle or realign tissues and look at the muscle balances.